vlgiitr/unmasking-the-veil/README.md

 We have reproduced the results presented by the authors on various ablation tasks, including the removal of specific objects, instances, and memorized images.
 Additionally, we introduce a new method called **Trademark-Ablation** that effectively removes memorized images more effectively from the training dataset, addressing a limitation of the original work.

-We also tested the robustness of the ablated models using Jailbreak Prompts and found that removing any concept from a model leads to a noticeable degradation in image quality for unrelated concepts.
+We further tested the robustness of the ablated models using Jailbreak Prompts.

+We also found that removing any concept from a model leads to a noticeable degradation in image quality for unrelated concepts.

 ### Instance Ablation